 Practicing the following professions in India, in pursuance of the provisions contained in the relevant Acts, namely;

 Doctors, dentists, nurses and pharmacists;

 Chartered Accountants; and

-IMPORTANT : If any person, seeking to apply for OCI registration or OCI Miscellaneous service, had ever held an Indian Passport, he/she must also simultaneously apply for/or submit a copy either of the following :-
+Renunciation of Indian Citizenship: If any person, seeking to apply for OCI registration or OCI Miscellaneous service, had ever been an Indian citizen or held an Indian Passport, he/she must also simultaneously apply for/or submit a copy either of the following :-